 How to Pack Plants for Airplane Travel

 Whenever you’re bringing plants on a plane, you must pack them as securely as possible.
-You see, plants are fragile, and if you don’t do a good job, they’ll die during your flight.
+Plants are fragile, and if you don’t do a good job, they’ll die during your flight.
 You can pack plants in hand luggage and checked suitcases, depending on your situation.
-The easiest way to transport plants is usually bare-root.
+The easiest way to transport plants usually is bare-rooted.
 You might want to keep the soil and secure your plants inside of your hand luggage for shorter domestic flights.

 How to Pack Plants Bare-Root for International Flights